 Transparent, cost-effective, lightweight, and extremely strong

-Protect against several elements such as alcohols, dilute acids, dilute alkali, grease, as well as solvents, including water.
-This plastic material is also corrosion-resistant, allowing it to resist mold, rotting, and mildew.
-However, it is unable to protect against hydrocarbons such as aromatic, aliphatic, and halogenated.
+Protect against several elements such as alcohols, dilute acids, dilute alkalis, grease, as well as solvents, including water.
+This plastic material is also corrosion-resistant, allowing it to resist mould, rotting, and mildew.
+However, it cannot protect against aromatic, aliphatic, and halogenated hydrocarbons.

-They are highly flexible, making them extremely malleable for molding into various shapes and sizes across multiple applications such as food storage containers, milk jugs, detergent bottles, pipes, and many more
+They are highly flexible, making them extremely malleable for moulding into various shapes and sizes across multiple applications, such as food storage containers, milk jugs, detergent bottles, pipes, and many more.

 It is industrial-grade, NSF, FDA, and USDA-approved, allowing safe contact with food products.

-This plastic category is highly recyclable regardless of its form; the recycled HDPE plastics are used commonly in the assembling of toy products
+This plastic category is highly recyclable regardless of its form; recycled HDPE plastics are commonly used to assemble toy products.

-HDPE Plastic Bags are ideal for various industries due to their high resistance feature which makes them the go-to choice for the creating of packaging solutions such as plastic bags, grocery bags, laundry bags, air pillows, garbage bags, and more.
+HDPE Plastic Bags are ideal for various industries due to their high resistance feature, making them the go-to choice for creative packaging solutions.
 The extreme impact strength of this plastic material ensures that the inner composition of products is protected.

-Here in Humi Pak, we also provide other forms of packaging solutions for food products.
-Click here to read up on our blogs to find out more about the different products we offer.
+Here in Humi Pak, we provide other packaging solutions for food products.
+Click here to read our blogs to learn more about our products or watch our video here!